What is a Systematic Review?

 Evidence-based health care is “the conscientious, explicit and judicious use of current best evidence in making decisions about health care.
 This requires integrating individual health care expertise and the patient's circumstances and wishes with the best available external clinical evidence from systematic research and reviews on issues of diagnostic accuracy, prognosis, and the effectiveness of therapy.”

-What is the role of the US Cochrane Center in The Cochrane Collaboration?
+What is the role of the US Cochrane Center in Cochrane ?

-The US Cochrane Center (USCC) is responsible for coordinating US involvement in the work of The Cochrane Collaboration.
-To achieve this, the USCC provides information, training, and support to people interested in the work of The Cochrane Collaboration, as well as to those already involved in preparing systematic reviews.
-The USCC also works to disseminate information about evidence-based health care and The Cochrane Collaboration to the US healthcare community.
-In addition to these roles, the USCC also coordinates The Cochrane Collaboration’s initiatives to undertake electronic and hand searching of healthcare literature worldwide.
-These initiatives are to identify reports of trials and to contribute to the development of the Cochrane Central Register of Controlled Trials, a resource for reviewers which is one of the databases published on The Cochrane Library.
+The US Cochrane Center (USCC) is responsible for coordinating US involvement in the work of Cochrane .
+To achieve this, the USCC provides information, training, and support to people interested in the work of Cochrane, as well as to those already involved in preparing systematic reviews.
+The USCC also works to disseminate information about evidence-based health care and Cochrane to the US healthcare community.
+In addition to these roles, the USCC also coordinates Cochrane’s initiatives to undertake electronic and hand searching of healthcare literature worldwide.
+These initiatives are to identify reports of trials and to contribute to the development of the Cochrane Central Register of Controlled Trials, a resource for reviewers which is one of the databases published on the Cochrane Library.
 Further information on the USCC’s contributions to these initiatives may be found elsewhere on this website.

 What is handsearching?